-If elected, all nominees shall serve for a term commencing on the date of the annual meeting and continuing until the 2016 annual meeting of shareholders or until each person's successor is duly elected and qualified.
+If elected, all nominees will serve for a term commencing on the date of the annual meeting and continuing until the 2018 annual meeting of shareholders or until each person's successor is duly elected and qualified.
 Each nominee has agreed to serve if elected.
 If any named nominee is unable to serve, proxies will be voted for the remaining named nominees.
+Each of the foregoing nominees is currently serving as a director of the Company, other than April Box, Ned N. Fleming, III, Gordon Huddleston, and Gregory Morrison.